Tokyo Disney Resort Tickets & Extras Explained (Simply)

 Unlike Universal Studios which can sell out fast, there’s not so much of a panic to buy your Disneyland or DisneySea tickets the minute they go on sale – I’m looking at the charts now and even during Golden Week, one of Japan’s busiest travel periods, tickets are still available (but, I’m seeing the same dates sold out for Universal).

-However, if you are traveling during busy periods like Golden Week (April 29-May 6), Japanese Spring Break (March 25-April 6), or Christmas and New Year, the earlier you book the better just to be sure.
+However, if you are traveling during busy periods like Golden Week (April 29-May 6), Japanese Spring Break (around March 25-April 6), or Christmas and New Year, the earlier you book the better just to be sure.

-Buying early will also be more important after Spring 2024 when the new Fantasy Spring area opens in DisneySea – crowds then will go up for this park.
+Buying early will also be more important after June 6th 2024 when the new Fantasy Springs area opens in DisneySea – crowds then will go up for this park.
+See more about what affects the crowds at Disney in our piece on days to avoid at Tokyo Disney.

 You can check the availability of tickets here.